China, HK stocks fall as fears grow of knock-on virus surges | Health

 - China

-China and Hong Kong stocks fell on Thursday in thin turnover, tracking global market weakness, as worries grow that surging infections in China could trigger fresh outbreaks elsewhere after Beijing dropped zero-COVID policy and reopened economy. ** China's blue-chip CSI300 index fell 0.4% to 3,855.24 points by the lunch break, while the Shanghai Composite Index lost 0.3% to 3,077.80 points.
-In Hong Kong, the Hang Seng index dropped 1.1%.
+China and Hong Kong stocks fell on Thursday in thin turnover, tracking global market weakness, as worries grow that surging infections in China could trigger fresh outbreaks elsewhere after Beijing dropped its zero-COVID policy and reopened the economy. ** Both China's blue-chip CSI300 index and the Shanghai Composite index fell roughly 0.4% each.
+In Hong Kong, the Hang Seng index dropped 0.8%.

 ** China dismantled its strict zero-COVID policy this month, sending domestic infections soaring, and leaving its fragile health system overwhelmed. ** The re-opening raises the prospect of Chinese tourists returning to shopping streets around the world.
 The United States, India, Italy, Japan and Taiwan said they would require COVID-19 tests for travellers from China.